Dragoon-Lab/LaitsV3/documentation/json-format.md

 model to further challenge the student.
 They are included in the "extraDescriptions" array, as in the following example.

                 "extraDescriptions": [
                     {
+                        "ID": "id7",
+						"name": "month two population",
 						"text": "The number of rabbits in the population during the second month", "type": "model"
                     },
-            {
-                "text": "The ratio of rabbits born with superpowers to ordinary rabbits", "type": "extra"
-            }
-        ],
+					...
+                ]

 The attribute "description" has the extra description that is not needed to solve the model.
 The attribute "type" tells the problem if the extra description